naomimeeks/battleships/README.md

 **Multiplayer-** two or more (write how many at the end here) players battle at the same computer

 **Rules**
- * Each player has a square grid (size depending on player's choice at the start of the game) of ships with varying sizes
+ - Each player has a square grid (size depending on player's choice at the start of the game) of ships with varying sizes
  - Players take turns clicking on the opponent's grid
- - Hits are marked as this--- misses are marked as this--- and play this sound etc
+ - Hits are marked with a broken ship image and explosion sound
+ - Misses are marked with a splash image and water sound
- - The first player to sink all the opponents ships first wins... also talk about scoring here
+ - The first player to sink all the opponent's ships wins
+ - Each successful hit scores **3 points**

 ## App controls and walkthrough
 **Controls**